cillianbissett/cillianbissett/README.md

 - 👋 Hi, I’m @cillianbissett
-- 👀 I’m interested in building things data-related!
+- 👀 I’m interested in methods that help us build better software faster
-- 🌱 I’m currently learning webscraping & database-related things!
+- 🌱 I’m currently learning a lot of Azure-related technologies
-- 💞️ I’m looking to collaborate on anything where I can get to grips with data engineering
+- 💞️ In terms of coding, I'm looking to improve how I structure the way I work
 - 📫 How to reach me ... on here :)

 <!---